-Horse Disciplines Terminology:
+Equestrian Disciplines Terminology:

 Cross Country: Cross country is an English riding discipline most popularly known as an event in eventing.
 In cross country, the horse a rider gallop through a set path to face obstacles like jumps, ditches, banks, and water obstructions.
 The course can be up to a few miles long.
 This discipline is used to test the horse’s bravery and most importantly, its endurance.

 Cutting: cutting most commonly refers to the act of horse and rider separating cattle from the herd; however, this action has been turned into judged events.

 Dressage: Dressage is considered the highest level of training that a horse and rider can achieve.
 This is one of three events found in eventing and it’s to showcase the horse’s level of training, willingness to perform, the control that the rider has, and the effortlessness of the horse’s movements.
 Horse and rider will perform a predetermined test in front of a panel of judges who will rate them on each of the qualities above.